pagestudiocms/developers-docs/source/general/multilangual-setup.rst

             lincense.txt
             README.md

-To add a new language to your website, create a new directory in CMS Canvas's root directory and give it the name of the language code (ex: fr).
-Copy the index.php and the .htaccess from the CMS Canvas's root directory and paste it into this new directory.
+To add a new language to your website, create a new directory in Page Studio's root directory and give it the name of the language code (ex: fr).
+Copy the index.php and the .htaccess from the Page Studio's root directory and paste it into this new directory.

 .. note::: In this example we will be adding French (fr).

-Open the ``.htaccess`` in the ``"fr"`` directory and change:
+Open the ``.htaccess`` in the ``fr`` directory and change:

 From: